crispinprojects/talkcalendar/README.md

 To add Talk Calendar to the system menu modify the "talkcalendar.desktop" file provided in the download using your user name and application location and copy it to the ***.local/share/applications/*** directory.

 Alternatively use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create a launcher for Talk Calendar which allows the working directory to be chosen.
 The calendar database called "calendar.db" is located in the working directory.
-You can use the information menu item to show the current working directory where the events database should be located.

 For release versions which include an installer please see below.